These days, the first thing I do after setting up a new website is link it to the Google Search Console tool.

 The content comes up in a window next to the highlighting interface.
 Highlight each piece of information on your content and apply the appropriate tag.

-When you have finished, click the Done button and Google will attempt to find similar content for you to check.
-When you have checked that the pages look similar, click Create Page Set to get the chance to check a few sample pages.
+When you have finished, click the Done button and Google will find similar content for you to check.
+When you have checked that the pages look similar, click Create Page Set to check a few sample pages.

 When I did this, Google added my homepage, but it was easy to remove while checking the page set.
 Google wanted 10 example pages in all.
 Then I was able to publish the set.

-Rich Cards can also be seen in this section.
-Introduced in May, this is another way to display schema markup, and it’s initially available for movies and recipes in mobile search results in English.
+Rich Cards are available in this section, as well.
+Introduced in 2016, this is another way to display schema markup in search results.

-The HTML Improvements section is where Google highlights content issues such as duplicate meta tags or content, missing meta tags, and more.
-It’s a way to make sure that your search results look as good as possible.
+The HTML Improvements section is where Google highlights content issues such as duplicate meta tags or title problems.
+It’s a way to make sure that your search results look as good as they possibly can.

-It shows you the different links that appear under your main listing in the search results.
+The Sitelinks section shows you different links from your site that appear under your main listing in the search results.
 Here’s how the Crazy Egg site shows up in search.

 Accelerated Mobile Pages